MohammadHosseinali/DockerTracing/README.md

 ![image](https://github.com/MohammadHosseinali/DockerTracing/assets/57370539/2ad4ab13-40e6-4989-89a3-6193a54b12ed)

-The function first gets the IPVLAN device and port information from the net_device structure, and checks if they are valid.
-If not, it frees the sk_buff structure and returns NET_XMIT_DROP, which indicates that the packet transmission failed.
+The function first gets the IPVLAN device and port information from the input and checks if they are valid.
+If not, `out` will be called (frees the sk_buff structure and returns NET_XMIT_DROP, which indicates that the packet transmission failed).

 Then, the function checks if the sk_buff structure has enough data to pull out an Ethernet header, which is needed to determine the destination MAC address of the packet.
 If not, it also frees the sk_buff structure and returns NET_XMIT_DROP.

-Next, the function switches on the mode of the IPVLAN port, which can be either IPVLAN_MODE_L2, IPVLAN_MODE_L3, or IPVLAN_MODE_L3S.
+Next, the function switches on the mode of the IPVLAN port, which can be either `IPVLAN_MODE_L2`, `IPVLAN_MODE_L3`, or `IPVLAN_MODE_L3S`.
 These modes determine how the IPVLAN device handles the packet forwarding and routing.
-Depending on the mode, the function calls either ipvlan_xmit_mode_l2 or ipvlan_xmit_mode_l3, which are helper functions that implement the specific logic for each mode.
-These functions return either NET_XMIT_SUCCESS, which indicates that the packet transmission succeeded, or NET_XMIT_DROP, which indicates that the packet transmission failed.
+Depending on the mode, the function calls either one of them, which are helper functions.
+These functions return either `NET_XMIT_SUCCESS`, which indicates that the packet transmission succeeded, or `NET_XMIT_DROP`, which indicates that the packet transmission failed.

 Finally, the function has a default case that should not be reached, as it means that the IPVLAN port has an invalid mode.
 In this case, the function prints a warning message.